cloudsecuritynz/f5ohs/README.md

 * ssl cert expiry threshold (days)

 **Detailed** output provides more details for each metric, listing each configured object and status for the revlevant metric.
+Ops engineers can use the **Detailed** output to get further information on any issues highlighted in the **Summary**.

 [Detailed example](/images/f5ohs_detailed.png "Detailed Output")